 The environment for raw materials used in our businesses could become challenging and volatile, impacting availability and pricing.
 Additionally, energy costs can be volatile and unpredictable.
-Shortages and inflationary or other increases in the costs of raw materials, labor and energy have occurred in the past, and could recur.
-In 2018, we implemented targeted price increases in our LGM segment in all regions to address raw material inflation that moderated in 2019.
-Our performance depends in part on our ability to offset cost increases for raw materials by raising our selling prices and re-engineering our products.
+Shortages and inflationary or other increases in the costs of raw materials, labor, freight and energy have occurred in the past, and could recur.
+In 2018, we implemented targeted price increases in our LGM reportable segment in all regions to address raw material inflation that moderated in 2019.
+If we experience an inflationary trend in the future, we may implement similar pricing measures.
+Our performance depends in part on our ability to offset cost increases for raw materials by raising our selling prices or re-engineering our products.

 Also, it is important for us to obtain timely delivery of materials, equipment, and other resources from suppliers, and to make timely delivery to customers.
-We may experience supply chain interruptions due to natural and other disasters or other events, or our existing relationships with suppliers could be terminated in the future.
+We may experience supply chain interruptions due to natural and other disasters or other events, such as COVID-19, or our existing relationships with suppliers could be terminated in the future.
 Any such disruption to our supply chain could have a material adverse effect on our sales and profitability, and any sustained interruption in our receipt of adequate supplies could have a material adverse effect on our business.